 Animal Control Tulsa: Use DoNotPay to File Complaints and Demand Letters

-The City of Tulsa Animal Welfare (TAW) is charged with animal control.
+The is charged with animal control.
 Tulsa animal control officers enforce the City of Tulsa's Animal Code under Title Two of the Revised Ordinances, including requirements for city licensing, sterilization, rabies vaccination, and animal injuries.

 However, you could use DoNotPay to report the incident to TAW or file a demand letter with the owner.
 DoNotPay is an easier and more convenient option because it's hassle-free.
 You need to log in, fill in some details, and leave the rest to the legal app.
 DoNotPay operates across different agencies, corporations, and jurisdictions like California, Ohio, Texas, Pennsylvania, Los Angeles, Miami, and Atlanta.